|Clinical Trials Registration|

 Include the copyright transfer agreement signed by all authors with your submission.

-Unstructured abstracts should be no longer than 150 words, and describe the intent of the manuscript, its approach or rationale, and major findings (or key points for readers) in a paragraph format.
+Unstructured abstracts should be no longer than either 150 words or 250 words, depending on article type, and should describe the intent of the manuscript, its approach or rationale, and major findings (or key points for readers) in a paragraph format.

 Research Manuscript guidance